10 biggest benefits to VA home loans in 2018

 The VA loan: Better than FHA and conventional loans?

-There is a “right program” for every mortgage borrower, but for many, the VA loan stands apart for its combination of low rates, aggressive underwriting, and secondary benefits.
+There is a “right program” for every mortgage borrower, but for many, the VA loan stands apart for its combination of low rates, lenient underwriting, and secondary benefits.

 Backed by the U.S. Department of Veterans Affairs, VA loans are designed to help active-duty military personnel, veterans and certain other groups become homeowners at an affordable cost.